 The earliest Revere Ware, produced between 1939 and 1947 used the older style handle with two screws close together at the front of the handle.
 Here you can see these alongside the newer handles used from 1947 until 1968 that had the two screws on opposite ends of the handles.

-You can find a tutorial on adapting the handles on these older pots here.
+You can find a tutorial on adapting our newer replacement handles to these older pots here.